 Advocacy: We Need Your Voice!

 Maryanne adds that if autism is truly a spectrum, then there is a wide range of support needs, yet governments are saying that there is only one treatment model for this support.
 It doesn’t make sense.
 Dr. Feder is involved in policy advocacy and in California right now there is a law likely going to the Governor’s desk in the next month or so, so there is a letter writing campaign.
 Please consider writing a letter, even if you’re not in California!
-The Interdisciplinary Council on Development and Learning has housed the advocacy efforts for a number of years, Dr. Feder explains, to help with legitimate lobbying, and Profectum has also contributed funds to the effort.
+The International Council on Development and Learning has housed the advocacy efforts for a number of years, Dr. Feder explains, to help with legitimate lobbying, and Profectum has also contributed funds to the effort.

 Dr. Feder sees what they’re doing at Positive Development as an ecosystem.
 They’re developing a form of developmental, relationship-based intervention.
 It learns from the PLAY Project, ICDL, and Profectum along with others like Jonathan Green in the United Kingdom.
 You need to have a rich grouping of developmental models that are put together in a way that can be operationalized, brought together and scaled up.

 They learned from the PLAY Project what a fidelity model is.
 You have to verify what everyone is doing in order to be able to compare it for research.
 Dr. Feder believes that if you don’t have that rich grouping of slightly different models that you learn from, then your model gets stagnant and your model doesn’t grow and development, so they aim for the organizations to all rise together and all learn together, he asserts.